RokPre/dotFiles/README.md

 - [x] Nvim: Added description to all keybindings, do need to require("which-key") to show them.
 - [x] Nvim: Ctrl+w close buffer remove delay
 - [x] Nvim: Custom snippets [link](https://youtu.be/Y3XWijJgdJs)
+- [x] Nvim: Fix obsidian checkboxes.
+Make it so that there are only two options.
+Checked and unchecked.
 - [x] Nvim: Fix paste in in terminal and insert mode
 - [x] Nvim: Image viewer in nvim (done with snacks.image)
 - [x] Nvim: Implement to no-neck-pain like plugin myself for md files.